 ‘I asked him (Jeff Immelt) to imagine the following: If I selected an employee of the company at random, from any level or function or region, and that employee had an absolutely brilliant idea that would unlock a dramatic new source of growth for the company, how would he or she get it implemented?
 Does the company have an automatic process for testing a new idea, to see if it is actually any good?
 And does the company have the management tools necessary to scale this idea up to maximum impact, even if it doesn’t align with any of the company’s current lines of business?
 That’s what a modern company does: harness the creativity and talent of every single one of its employees.’

-Agile helps to create self organized, cross functional teams; but it doesn’t help those teams to create breakthrough innovation.
+Agile helps to create self-organized, cross-functional teams; but it doesn’t help those teams to create breakthrough innovations.

 The top executive who sponsored Jenius didn’t play Caesar.
 He told Peterjan ‘if your assumptions and plan are correct, we can create a new way of banking in Indonesia.
 You have my blessing, now go out and prove it works’.